quanyang/quanyang.github.io/_posts/blog/2016-07-10-secuinside-ctf-quals-2016-trendyweb.md

 1. A shutdown function is registered, right before the end of the PHP script execution, the `pickle` file will be overwritten with the value from `serialize($_SESSION)`.
 2. `set_context` is called only at the start of the PHP script execution, that means we won't be able to perform step #3 after step #1 of the attack sequence (assuming a single request).

-What we can do instead is to cause a race-condition by doing two requests in parallel.
+What could be done instead is to cause a race-condition by doing two requests in parallel.
 First, make a **POST** request to the service in order to get arbitrary content in `pickle`.
 The payload for `pickle` is `O:7:"MyClass":0:{}`, which is the serialized form for `MyClass`.
-Second, when the file is saved onto the remote service and before it is overwritten by the shutdown function, we make a second request that invokes `set_context` which runs our arbitrary PHP code specified throguh `$_GET['cmd']`.
+Second, when the file is saved onto the remote service and before it is overwritten by the shutdown function, make a second request that invokes `set_context`, which then runs the arbitrary PHP code specified through `$_GET['cmd']`.

 It can be tricky to invoke the race-condition, and takes a few attempts.
-After some attempts, we can get the flag from running the binary at `/flag_is_heeeeeeeereeeeeee`.
+After some attempts, the flag can be obtained from running the binary at `/flag_is_heeeeeeeereeeeeee`.

 ### Other ways
 I personally believe the originally intended method by the challenge setter was the above with the race-condition.
-However, we also found that there are slightly easier ways to get the flag without having to invoke the race-condition.
+However, I also found that there are slightly easier ways to get the flag without having to invoke the race-condition.

 #### Method #1
-The folder that the `pickle` file is saved does not seem to have PHP disabled, so we could instead redirect the HTTP request to a FTP URL with a PHP script.
-With the PHP script, we could browse to remote service hosting the script we just saved to achieve arbitrary code execution.
+The folder that the `pickle` file is saved does not seem to have PHP disabled, so what could be done instead is to redirect the HTTP request to a FTP URL with a PHP script.
+The PHP script could be a simple `<? passthru($_GET['cmd']) ?>` that allows us to run arbitrary PHP commands.

-This is obviously way easier as there is no need to try multiple times using new sessions everytime.
+This would be obviously way less tedious than the above-mentioned method.

 #### Method #2
 The check here `if($url['path'] == '/avatar.png')` doesn't take into account for query parameters and so it is possible to specify a URL like `avatar.png%3fcmd.php` which is decoded to `avatar.png?cmd.php`, which is saved as a .php file and executes PHP instructions when browsed.